Wedding Day Make-Up

 All brides, when planning their wedding day, must consider how they will handle their wedding day make-up.
 Whether you wear make-up on a regular basis or not at all, you will need a bit of styling so that you look your absolute best for your big day.
 I would like to present some salient points from a photographers point of view and with the help of a couple of my favorite Cleveland make-up artists.

-Good Make-Up on Your Wedding Day
+Great Make-Up on Your Wedding Day

 The point of good make-up is to enhance your features and make your skin look it’s best.
 On my wedding day back in 2014, my wife had her make up done (thank you, Jason Kelly!) and she looked perfect.
 She rarely wears any significant amount of make-up, but on our wedding day, she understood that in order to look her best, she needed a professional to apply the necessary products.
 We were bringing in one the top wedding photographers in the world (Hi Jerry!) and we wanted everything to be perfect, especially for the pictures.
 And she looked gorgeous.
 My wife looked like my wife, but more.
 She didn’t look like she had too much make-up.
 It looked like just the right amount.
 I know that might sound a little confusing, but as her groom, she looked like she looks, but enhanced.
 That is what good make up does.
 It makes you look like you but better.